DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 ---

 In this blog, you will learn how to set a new MongoDB Atlas "NoSQL" database, connect to it through Node.js and add and get data.
 Here's what we will do:
+- Set up a MongoDB Atlas Account and database with credentials and connectivity
+- Code a schema using Mongoose in Node.js
-- Create and configure a new MongoDB Atlas account
+- Code a route and controller to add a database and document to MongoDB Atlas
+- Test the route using Postman to create the document
-- Use Node.js to connect to our database, add a new document and get documents
+- Code a route and controller to get documents from our database in MongoDB Atlas
+- Test the route using Postman to get the data

 I have set up a nicely organized Node.js shell program you can have.